ezsystems/docker-php/README.md

 ## Node image

-For each php version there is an additional `-node` flavour with Node.js (latest LTS version) and Yarn installed, useful if your project needs it (for example for Webpack Encore).
+For each php version there is an additional `-node` flavour with Node.js (Node 10 LTS) and Yarn installed, useful if your project needs it (for example for Webpack Encore).

 ### Dev image